The PAG meets three times a year to discuss their opinions about membership and to feed back on proposals outlined for the SET membership strategy.

-Having studied online for a variety of qualifications including an MEd and MSc HRM, and having authored some of the first UK MOOCs for degree credit on FutureLearn; she now specialises in online pedagogy and technology for learning.
+Having studied online for a variety of postgraduate qualifications and having authored some of the first UK MOOCs for degree credit on FutureLearn; she now specialises in online pedagogy and technology for learning.

-Lora has completed QTLS, and is now working towards ATS as well as a Professional Doctorate in Education at The Open University.
+Lora is now Curriculum Lead for Education and Human Resources at Coventry College.
+She has completed QTLS and is now working towards ATS as well as a Professional Doctorate in Education at The Open University.

 After a career in show business, Sarah took a teacher training course in an FE college.
 As well as teaching English and drama, Sarah is a TES columnist and judge on The TES FE Awards.